scientific-python/specs/spec-0007/index.md

 **Initially**, accept both `rng` and the existing `random_state`/`seed`/`...` keyword arguments.

 - If both are specified by the user, raise an error.
-- If `rng` is passed by keyword, validate it with `np.random.default_rng()` and use it to generate random numbers as needed.
+- If `rng` is passed by keyword, normalize it with `np.random.default_rng()` and use it to generate random numbers as needed.
 - If `random_state`/`seed`/`...` is specified (by keyword or position, if allowed), preserve existing behavior.

 **After `rng` becomes available** in all releases within the support window suggested by SPEC 0, emit warnings as follows: